krisukox/google-flights-api/README.md

 The Google Flights API doesn't have official documentation, so the project relies on analyzing how the [Google Flights website](https://www.google.com/travel/flights/) communicates with the backend.

 The project uses [go-retryablehttp](https://github.com/hashicorp/go-retryablehttp) under the hood.
-Every request to the Google Flight API is retried five times in case of an error.
+Every request to the Google Flights API is retried five times in case of an error.

 ## Installation